 Taub has been living with type 2 diabetes and high blood pressure for nearly 15 years.
 An athlete growing up, he said when he was in his 40s he “looked like an NFL player,” but then something changed as he got older.

 “I started gaining 15 pounds a year.
-Soon I was 40 pounds, then 50 pounds overweight,” said Taub, who serves as an ambassador for the American Heart Association and the American Diabetes Association.
+Soon I was 40 pounds, then 50 pounds overweight,” said Taub,

 Now, as he’s been adhering to physical distancing and stay-at-home guidelines, he’s found that his overall health has improved.

 The man who ate out at restaurants for about 80 percent of his meals now cooks for himself at home.
 A big change has been salt intake.

 “One of the things I switched to recently prior to COVID-19 was oatmeal because there’s no salt in it and I realized my blood pressure was going down while eating it,” he said.
 “When cooking for myself, there is no salt.
 I realize restaurant food is laden with salt and it’s not good for you.”